 Abstract

-Species distribution data provide the foundation for a wide range of ecological research studies and conservation management decisions, yet most species ranges remain unknown, and existing range maps often suffer from data limitations and inconsistencies.
+Species distribution data provide the foundation for a wide range of ecological research studies and conservation management decisions, yet most species ranges remain unmapped, and existing range maps often suffer from data limitations and inconsistencies.
 AquaMaps and the International Union for Conservation of Nature (IUCN) are two distinct efforts to map marine species distributions at a global scale.
 Together these databases represent 24,637 species (92.9% within AquaMaps, 16.3% within IUCN), with only 2,279 shared species.
+As these are the most commonly utilized global datasets of their type, and are often implemented to inform crucial species conservation and management decisions, it is essential for researchers and conservationists alike to understand the implications of choosing one dataset over the other.
 Here we examine differences in predicted species ranges between the two datasets and find that these misalignments mainly result from divergent methodologies that introduce differing frequencies of commission and omission errors.
 We illustrate the scientific and management implications of these differences by repeating a global analysis of gaps in coverage of marine protected areas, and find significantly different results depending on how the two datasets are used.
-While we suggest methods to address specific errors in each spatial dataset, it remains essential to understand the implications of dataset differences for conservation planning and decision-making.
+While we suggest methods to address specific errors in each spatial dataset, we do not recommend the use of one over the other.
+Instead we highlight the importance of understanding the implications of dataset differences when utilizing these data to inform conservation planning and decision-making.

 Introduction